MoscouCapitale/Mocap/README.md

     - [ ] 422 (Signups not allowed for otp) AuthApiError otp_disabled
   - [ ] Middleware on api ???
 - [ ] Collection
+  - [ ] Bugs
+    - [ ] You cannot upload any file
+    - [ ] When creating a new media, the form re-renders on each interaction
   - [x] Supabase init
   - [x] List collection
     - [ ] Pagination